Track and field: Relay races

 Relay races are the only track and field event in which a team of runners directly compete against other teams.
 Typically, a team is made up of four runners of the same sex.
-Each runner completes their specified distance (referred to as a leg) before handing over a baton to a teammate, who then begins their leg upon receiving the baton.
+Each runner completes their specified distance (referred to as a leg) before handing over a baton to a teammate, who then begins their leg.
 There is usually a designated area where athletes must exchange the baton.
 Teams may be disqualified if they fail to complete the change within the area, or if the baton is dropped during the race.
 A team may also be disqualified if its runners are deemed to have wilfully impeded other competitors.

 Relay races emerged in the United States in the 1880s as a variation on charity races between firemen, who would hand a red pennant on to teammates every 300 yards.
-There are two very common relay events: the 4×100 metres relay and the 4×400 metres relay.
-Both events entered the Olympic programme at the 1912 Summer Games after a one-off men's medley relay featured in 1908 Olympics.
-The 4 × 100 m event is run strictly within the same lane on the track, meaning that the team collectively runs one complete circuit of the track.
-Teams in a 4 × 400 m event remain in their own lane until the runner of the second leg passes the first bend, at which point runners can leave their lanes and head towards the inner-most part of the circuit.
-For the second and third baton change overs, teammates must align themselves in respect of their team position – leading teams take the inner lanes while teammates of the slower teams must await the baton on outer lanes.
+Two very common relay events are the 4×100 metres relay and the 4×400 metres relay.
+Both entered the Olympic programme at the 1912 Summer Games after a one-off men's medley relay featured in 1908 Olympics.
+The 4×100 m event is run strictly within the same lane on the track, meaning that the team collectively runs one complete circuit of the track.
+Teams in a 4×400 m event remain in their own lane until the runner of the second leg passes the first bend, at which point runners can leave their lanes and head towards the inmost part of the circuit.
+For the second and third baton changeovers, teammates must align themselves in respect of their team position – leading teams take the inner lanes while members of slower teams must await the baton on outer lanes.

+In 2017, the IAAF introduced mixed relay events to the World Athletics Relays, in which two men and two women make up the four-person team.

-The Shuttle Hurdle Relay per Hurdling web page: In a shuttle hurdle relay, each of four hurdlers on a team runs the opposite direction from the preceding runner.
-No batons are used for this particular relay.
+In a shuttle hurdle relay, each of four hurdlers on a team runs the opposite direction from the preceding runner.
+No batons are used.

 The IAAF keeps world records for five different types of track relays.
 As with 4×100 m and 4×400 m events, all races comprise teams of four athletes running the same distances, with the less commonly contested distances being the 4×200 m, 4×800 m and 4×1500 m relays.
-Other events include the distance medley relay (comprising legs of 1200 m, 400 m, 800 m, and 1600 m), which is frequently held in the United States, and a sprint relay, known as the Swedish medley relay, which is popular in Scandinavia and was held at the IAAF World Youth Championships in Athletics programme.
-Relay events have significant participation in the United States, where a number of large meetings (or relay carnivals) are focused almost exclusively on relay events.
+Other events include the distance medley relay (comprising legs of 1200, 400, 800, and 1600 metres), which is frequently held in the United States, and a sprint relay, known as the Swedish medley relay, which is popular in Scandinavia and was held at the IAAF World Youth Championships in Athletics programme.
+Relay events have significant participation in the United States, where a number of large meetings (or relay carnivals) are focused almost solely on relay events.